 This imbalance increases with every technological advancement we make.
 The shift from hunter-gatherer to agriculture was a major milestone.
 The following 10,000 years marked decline in human health, only recently recovered through improved sanitation and science; mental health is another matter.
 The coming of the Iron Age probably had the greatest negative impact on mental health.
 That may be a leap, but there is some evidence… sort of.

 The symptom’s point of view vis-à-vis religion points me to this conclusion.
 Religion, above all else, is about making us feel emotionally and psychologically better.
-It just so happens that all the major religions took root following the aftermath of the Iron Age.
+It so happens that all the major religions took root following the aftermath of the Iron Age.
 That technology was very socially destabilizing at the time.
-Society needed an updated set of ‘opiates of the masses’ to alleviate the unintended socially disruptive consequences arising from the wide-spread use of iron.
+Society needed an updated set of ‘opiates for the masses’ to alleviate the unintended socially disruptive consequences arising from the wide-spread use of iron.

 My proposed 11th commandment parallels Buddha’s Second Noble Truth, which in part says, “… the desire to live for the enjoyment of self entangles us in a net of sorrow, pleasures are the bait and the result is pain.”
 One of the problems I have with the Ten Commandments, or even my 11th one, is that without lucid evidence based on experience, commandments easily become simple platitudes.
 Just because everyone says something is important has never worked for me.
 I need proof!
 Sure, my less social and contrarian nature accounts for some of this.
 However, I bet I’m not alone!
 Everyone is less or more social and less or more contrarian.
 Having a coherent reason for approaching life the way one thinks best can only help.
 Knowing ‘why’ makes fulfilling chapter 21’s, In his every movement a man of great virtue follows the way and the way only nearly certain.
 Knowing what is in my best interest and why makes it nearly impossible to do otherwise.